asreview/asreview/docs/source/lab/asreview_models.rst

 to identify relevant records and accelerate your review process.
 ASReview offers two types of models, both provide models and the option to create a custom model:

-- Base Models: These models are fast and efficient for most reviews.
+- ELAS Models: These models are fast and efficient for most reviews.
 They are included by default when you install ASReview.
 - Heavy Models: These are more specialised and computationally demanding.
 To use these models you require the official `asreview-nemo <https://github.com/asreview/asreview-nemo>`__ extension.

-Base Models
+ELAS Models
 ***********
 The base models are included in the ASReview package and are all you need for most users.
 We offer one model which was trained on the SYNERGY dataset and works well for most use cases.
 However, if